-As a result of the COVID-19 pandemic, millions of professionals were left to determine how they could pivot their careers toward industries that hadn’t been impacted by the downturn in business.
-Thousands were left to worry about how they would continue to feed their families and keep a roof over their heads.
-Freelancing presented opportunities that would have otherwise remained unavailable previously, such as added job flexibility and creative freedoms.
+Thanks to the COVID-19 pandemic, millions of professionals pivoted their careers toward industries that weren't impacted by the downturn in business and could be done virtually.
+Freelancing presented enormous opportunities that would have otherwise remained unavailable previously, such as added job flexibility and creative freedom.
 In addition to providing additional income, these positions made it easier to manage time between professional and family obligations.

 Are you wondering what the future of the gig economy holds and how you navigate it to maximize your potential for success?
 Continue reading to learn how to thrive in the gig economy, how much freelancers make, and the most sought-after, top-paying positions in the rapidly growing world of freelancing.

 As you may know, the pandemic forced many employers to transition their employees to fully remote positions.
 What wasn’t expected was this new workplace preference to become a trend for years to come.
 Having been exposed to the luxuries of the work-from-home model, more than 65 percent of full-time workers prefer to remain remote post-pandemic.
 Why?
 With the autonomy to build a flexible work schedule, your mental health and wellness can be more easily prioritized throughout the week.

 However, it’s important to note that there are industries not allowing this job status change, which has sparked an increase in freelance work.
 In addition to the number of people who lost their jobs due to the effect of COVID-19, these limitations caused a rise in the desire for freelance positions.
 At the gig economy’s current rate of expansion, the U.S. is expected to have a workforce made up of more than 50 percent fully remote workers by 2027.